BITS Pilani at SemEval-2026 Task 9: Structured Supervised Fine-Tuning with DPO Refinement for Polarization Detection: Limitations

 \section{Limitations}

-We observed a subset of ambiguous examples where cues were mixed or context-dependent, and annotator intent was not always clear from the text alone.
-These cases were especially challenging for both SFT and DPO, leading to inconsistent predictions across similar inputs.
-The structured rationale thus does not fully resolve ambiguity.
-This remains a limitation of our approach.
+We observed a subset of ambiguous examples in the training dataset where cues were mixed or context-dependent, and annotator intent was not always clear from the text alone.
+These cases were especially challenging for both SFT and DPO, leading to inconsistent predictions.
+The structured rationale does not fully resolve this ambiguity.

-Our leaderboard performance was weaker than the baseline released by the organizers, suggesting limited generalization.
-A likely contributor is the automatically generated DPO preference pair data.
-Pair quality depends on SFT output quality, the ranking heuristic, and potential catastrophic forgetting.
+A limitation of our submitted system is that, for Qwen2.5-7B-Instruct, structured rationales do not outperform a label-only baseline.
+Label-only SFT achieves 0.7811 Macro-F1 versus 0.771 for reasoning SFT.
+At this scale, rationales mainly recover performance lost during reasoning-based fine-tuning via preference optimization, rather than improving it.
+Post-submission results indicate this is a scale effect, with clearer gains from structured reasoning emerging at 12B parameters.

+The post-submission experiments use a re-validated training set that differs from the data used for the official submission; improvements over the submitted system therefore reflect both the stronger base model and the change in training labels.